 One thing not many people think about, but I find it surprisingly effective is clothing.
 Be mindful about what you wear.
 No matter if you’re used to shopping in the chain stores, or if you visit high-end boutiques.
 Try and focus on the quality of the materials.
-The way they feel on your skin, if you can breath underneath… If they irritate your skin – it’s a red light.
+The way they feel on your skin if you can breathe underneath.
+If they irritate your skin – it’s a red light.

-If you know that at work – after those 3 intense meetings in a row you’re gonna be in existential pain – try and adjust your schedule in advance.
-It may sound simple and obvious, but you’d be surprised how few people actually think about their schedules this way.
+If you know that (at work) – after those three intense meetings in a row, you’re going to be in existential pain – try and adjust your schedule in advance.
+It may sound simple and obvious, but you’d be surprised how few people think about their schedules this way.

 If you know there’s a dinner party in your near future that you want (*really should*) go to – do plan ahead.
 Don’t pack the day of the party with lots of interactions with other people.
-You’re gonna be in agony by the time you’re supposed to leave for the party and you’ll be more inclined to cancel.
-And you’ve already been there, haven’t you.
+You’re going to be in agony by the time you’re supposed to leave for the party, and you’ll be more inclined to cancel.
+And you’ve already been there, haven’t you?

 Speaking about the schedules.
 Something to pay attention to is the TIME that you need to get things done.
 You will be better off when you’re pretty good at time management.
 When you know that mornings are your preferred time of day – you can work on smoothing out the evenings.
 Just to be able to wake up early – before everyone else at home – and have a good day’s work.

 You may be an owl, and prefer to work in the night.
-It’s disputable whether or not it’s actually healthy, but for the sake of this article let’s focus on the fact you might simply prefer it for the time being.
+It’s disputable whether it’s actually healthy, but for the sake of this article, let’s focus on the fact you might prefer it for the time being.
 You may like the quiet of the house when everyone else is asleep.
-Just try and don’t work till 3am because you’ll completely mess up your biological rhythm.
+Just try and don’t work till 3 am because you’ll completely mess up your biological rhythm.

-When you’ve worked out what the best time of day for your is, you may want to think about some routines.
+When you’ve worked out the best time of day for you, you may want to think about some routines.
 There are ways in which you can make those crucial times of day more peaceful.
-There’s certain beauty and a sense of security in those activities we mindfully repeat time and time again.
+There’s a certain beauty and a sense of security in those activities we mindfully repeat time and time again.
 Your herbal tea, or specific beauty regimes, a book, maybe meditation.
-You know best what makes the experience of morning or end of the day more pleasant for you.
+You know best what makes the experience of the morning or end of the day more pleasant for you.

 Notice how I repeat mindfulness time and time again?
 That’s because: